Computation of conformal invariants: The upper half-plane with a slit

 For the segment $F=[s\i,r\i]$ where $r>s>0$ are real numbers, the exact capacity of $\Omega$ is known and is given by \cite[(5.56), Theorem 8.6 (1)]{vu88}

 We tested our methods for several values of $s$ and $r$.
 First, we chose the vertical segment $F=[s\i,(1+s)\i]$, i.e., $a=s\i$ and $b=(1+s)\i$, for $0.05\le s\le 6$.
-The relative errors of the computed values of the capacity for this case are presented in Figure~\ref{fig:half-seg-err}.
-We see from Figure~\ref{fig:half-seg-err} that the presented method gives accurate results with relative error around $10^{-14}$.
-The approximate values of the capacity, the exact values of the capacity, and the total CPU time for several values of $s$ and $r$ are presented in Table~\ref{tab:half-seg-err}.
+For this case, the relative errors in the calculated values of the capacity are presented in Figure~\ref{fig:half-seg-err} (left).
+We see from Figure~\ref{fig:half-seg-err} (left) that the proposed method gives accurate results with relative error around $10^{-14}$.
+The calculated and the exact values of the capacity as well as the total CPU time for several values of $s$ and $r$ are presented in Table~\ref{tab:half-seg-err}.

 We also compute the values of the capacity for the vertical segment $F=[(3-s)\i,(3+s)\i]$ for $0.05\le s\le2.95$ and for the horizontal segment $F=[-s+3\i,s+3\i]$ for $0.05\le s\le 3$.
 Both segments pass through the point $3\i$ and have the length $2s$.
-The results are presented in Figure~\ref{fig:half-seg-ext}.
-As we can see from Figure~\ref{fig:half-seg-ext}, the capacity increases as the length of the segment increases.
+The results are presented in Figure~\ref{fig:half-seg-err} (right).
+Figure~\ref{fig:half-seg-err} (right) shows that the capacity increases as the length of the segment increases.
 For vertical segment, the capacity increases more rapidly when the segment becomes close to the real line.

 Finally, for a given point $z_1$ in $\mathbb{H}^2$, we define the function $u(x,y)$ by